bilal-dsu/Guru-workflow/README.md

 #### Create Author Citation Network
-Using the subgraph of Article Citation Network, respective edges are made for Authors to create Author Citation Network, as shown `Listing 8.` All co-authors are linked to use full counting method.
+Using the subgraph of Article Citation Network, respective edges are made for Authors to create Author Citation Network, as shown `script 8.` All co-authors are linked to use full counting method.
 In case method of partial counting is to be utilised then this script needs to be modified.
 However, our workflow is not affected by the use of a partial or full counting method and hence we have picked simpler one for brevity.
 In any case, this network shall supplement the analysis on